AfricaBirdData/CWAC/README.md

 loc_code <- listCwacSites("North West") %>% filter(Name == "Barberspan") %>% pull(Loc_code)

-Then, listing the cards correspoding to the site:

-cards <- listCwacCards(loc_code) %>% pull(Card)

-And finally, downloading the surveys correspoding to those cards:

-survey <- getCwacSurvey(cards[1])

-Alternatively, one can get all the counts recorded for a site using:
+Then, we can download all the counts for a particular site

-getCwacSiteCounts(loc_code)
+sitecounts <- getCwacSiteCounts(loc_code)

+Or we can download all the counts for a particular species (pass CWAC code)

+sppcounts <- getCwacSppCounts(41)

 ## INSTRUCTION TO INSTALL